Cecil-Zhang/AI-Memo/Interview/NLP.md

 ## Word Embeddings
 ### Word Representing Ways
 - As discrete symbols
-    - one-hot encoding
+    - `one-hot encoding`
     - problems: words are  infinite, no natural notion of similarity (one-hot vectors are orthogonal)
 - As distributional semantics (by their contexts)
     - A word’s meaning is given by the words that frequently appear close-by (One of the most successful ideas of modern statistical NLP! )
     - When a word w appears in a text, its context is the set of words that appear nearby (within a fixed-size window).
     - How: count-based vs. shallow window-based
     - Count-based:
-        - Rely on matrix factorization, e.g. LSA, HAL.
+        - Rely on matrix factorization, e.g. `LSA`, `HAL`.
         - Effectively leverage global statistical information and primarily used to capture word similarities
         - Do poorly on tasks such as word analogy
     - Shallow window-based
-        - Learn word embeddings by making predictions in local context windows, e.g. word2vec
+        - Learn word embeddings by making predictions in local context windows, e.g. `word2vec`
         - Able to capture complex linguistic patterns beyond word similarity
         - Fail to make use of the global co-occurrence statistics
-    - GloVe (combined both)
+    - `GloVe` (combined both)
 - Contextual Word Representations
-    - Train RNN on large corpus to predict next words, then stuck LSTM layers.
+    - Train RNN on large corpus to predict next words, then stuck `LSTM` layers.
 These layers can be used to produce context-specific representations.

 ### Briefly introduce `word2vec`.
 - `word2vec (Mikolov et al. 2013)` is a family of algorithms which build dense word vectors by predicting *"context word"* given *"center word"* (or vice versa).